NativeScript/docs-v7/getting-started/chapter-4.md

 <div class="exercise-end"></div>

 The code to make an HTTP call should look familiar, as it leverages the same fetch module you used in the previous section.
-Here, the fetch module's first `then()` handler converts the data from the response into JSON format, and the second `then()` handler pushes each grocery item from the response into the ObservableArray.
+Here, the fetch module's first `then()` handler checks for HTTP errors, the second `then()` handler converts the data from the response into JSON format, and the third handler pushes each grocery item from the response into the ObservableArray.

 If you load the app and log in with email address "tj.vantoll@gmail.com" and password "password", you should see a list of groceries that looks something like this: